Emagister/zend-form-decorators-bootstrap/README.md

 #### Addon decorator ####

 This decorator allows specify some content that will be *appended* or *prepended* to the given input.
 It can render text, a glyphicon or a checkbox.
 To accomplish this it supports several options that will be set to the form element itself.
+If you pass an element that is a Zend_Form_Element_Submit element, it will put it there without the span.

 * __prepend__ (*string*)
   Prepends the content of the option to the generated field form.